robdelacruz/txtpages/stock/howto.md

 A passcode is needed to edit an existing txtpage.

-Enter the passcode you want to set in the **Passcode** box (for example: *password123*) .
+Enter the passcode you want to set in the **Set Passcode** box (for example: *password123*) .
 If you leave the passcode box blank, then a random passcode will be generated for you.

 Write down the passcode somewhere or email it to yourself.